 STEP 5- Paint!

 I applied 3 coats of Valspar Caramel Honey paint.
 Yes, three.
 It seems a little overkill but I wasn’t happy after the second coat.
 The third coat did the trick.
 This is a small piece.
 I bought the 8oz sample size and turned it into chalk style paint by adding chalk mix.
 If you want to know more about the chalk mix, check out my scrap wood pumpkins .
-I finished with a top coat from General Mills.
+I finished with two coats of this top coat.

 STEP 6- Finished! (and some disclaimers)